 Why is the hold that addiction to drugs and alcohol has over people so strong?
 Part of it has to do with the effects of drugs and alcohol on the human brain.
 Due to certain chemical processes that occur when someone drinks alcohol or uses drugs, these effects are seen even with those substances that are considered “non-addictive.”

-Gina is a member of the Best Drug Rehabilitation nursing staff.
-Throughout her career in the medical field, she has seen all forms of addiction, and in varying degrees of severity.
-She understands the physical processes of using drugs, and explained to us how addiction takes hold.
+A nurse in a rehab facility says that throughout her career in the medical field, she has seen all forms of addiction, and in varying degrees of severity.
+She understands the physical processes of using drugs and explained to us how addiction takes hold.
 “It releases dopamine,” she says.
 Dopamine is an organic chemical that is produced naturally in the brain.
 It is a major factor in “reward-motivated behaviors” – basically, when something makes us feel good, like eating, laughter, music, or exercise, it is because the brain released a small amount of dopamine to train us to repeat that action or activity.

-“To be addicted to a substance,” says Ben M., a patient at Best Drug Rehabilitation, “you’re a slave, you know?
+“To be addicted to a substance,” says a patient at a rehab center, “you’re a slave, you know?
 You’ll put yourself in places that you swore you would never be; you’ll do things you swore you would never do; you’ll hurt people you wished you’d never hurt or never wanted to hurt.”
 Addiction does things to a person’s mind, and their thought processes become centered on only one thing – satisfying the urge to use.
 “I have a daughter and it wasn’t enough to stop me from still going out there and getting high,” Ben continued.
 “It’s one of the worst feelings in the world, waking up every day and just knowing that, you know, your mission is to just get high every day.”

 Despite the pain, heartache, anger, loneliness, and suffering caused by substance abuse, people struggling with addiction are rarely able to stop using without great effort and an effective recovery program.
 They see the damage that they are causing to their lives and to the people that they love, yet they are powerless over their behaviors.
 “Addiction can cause people to do things that they may normally never do,” Gina added.
 “People will turn to crimes.
 They will turn to anger.
 They will turn to stealing.
 They turn to treating their loved ones with no respect.
 They become master manipulators.
 It’s not that that’s what the person wants, it’s that that’s what the drug is forcing them to do.”

-The treatment program at Best Drug Rehabilitation is designed to tackle addiction at its root.
-Through our thorough and effective recovery strategy, which is tailored to fit the individual needs of each patient, we help the patient to focus on the underlying causes of their addictions.
+Best Drug Rehabilitation helps addicts by recommending a program that is designed to tackle addiction at its root.
+Through a thorough and effective recovery strategy, which is tailored to fit the individual needs of each patient, it helps the patient to focus on the underlying causes of their addictions.
 When they understand the “why” behind their substance abuse, they can begin to work on the “how” of leading a clean and sober lifestyle.
 They discover the tools that will help them handle the stress that daily life places on them without resorting to drugs and drinking.
 They discover that, no matter how bad things might have seemed at one point, no matter how helpless and hopeless they may have once felt, there is still an opportunity to turn their lives around and work towards living a happier and more positive life with a sense of purpose and hope for the future.